United States debt ceiling: Legislative history

 Before 1917, the U.S. had no debt ceiling.
 Congress either authorized specific loans or allowed the Treasury to issue certain debt instruments and individual debt issues for specific purposes.
 Sometimes Congress gave the Treasury discretion over what type of debt instrument would be issued.
 The United States first instituted a statutory debt limit with the Second Liberty Bond Act of 1917.
 This legislation set limits on the aggregate amount of debt that could be accumulated through individual categories of debt (such as bonds and bills).
 In 1939, Congress instituted the first limit on total accumulated debt over all kinds of instruments.

 In 1953, the U.S. Treasury risked reaching the debt ceiling of $275 billion.
 Though President Eisenhower requested that Congress increase it on July 30, 1953, the Senate refused to act on it.
 As a result, the president asked federal agencies to reduce how much they spent, plus the Treasury Department used its cash balances with banks to stay under the debt ceiling.
 And, starting in November 1953, Treasury monetized close to $1 billion of gold left over in its vaults, which helped keep it from exceeding the $275 billion limit.
 During spring and summer 1954, the Senate and the executive branch negotiated on a debt ceiling increase, and a $6 billion one was passed on August 28, 1954.

 Before the Budget and Impoundment Control Act of 1974, the debt ceiling played an important role in enabling Congress to hold hearings and debates on the budget.
 James Surowiecki argued that the debt ceiling lost its usefulness after these reforms to the budget process.

-In 1979, noting the potential problems of hitting a default, Dick Gephardt imposed the "Gephardt Rule," a parliamentary rule that deemed the debt ceiling raised when a budget was passed.
+In 1979, noting the potential problems of hitting a default, Dick Gephardt imposed the "Gephardt Rule," a parliamentary rule that deemed the debt ceiling was raised when a budget was passed.
 This resolved the contradiction in voting for appropriations but not voting to fund them.
-The rule stood until it was repealed by Congress in 1995.
+The rule stood until it was repealed by the Republican-controlled Congress in 1995.

-President Ronald Reagan fought bipartisan resistance from Congress for a 1981 raising of the debt limit.